Eschatologue/CM_wiki/docs/class/cleric/destruction.md

 ***Expanded Aura.*** The radius of your Accretion Disk aura expands to 15 feet, and the distance you can push or pull creatures using your Gravitational Shift feature increases to 10 feet.

-***Gravity’s Domination.*** As a Bonus Action, you can force all creatures of your choice within your aura to make a Strength or Constitution (choose each time) saving throw against your spell save DC, giving them the Prone condition on fail.
+***Gravity’s Domination.*** When you use Gravitational Shift, you can force the affected creatures of your choice to make a Strength or Constitution (choose each time) saving throw against your spell save DC, giving them the Prone condition on fail.